thiyangt/sta3262/README.md

 [1] "In the year 2021, which date has the lowest number of confirmed cases?"

 $q5
-[1] "In 2021, which dates are almost the same in number of Covid-19 confirmed cases?"
+[1] "In 2021, which dates are almost the same in the number of Covid-19 confirmed cases?"

 $q6
 [1] "Create a new dataframe called “newcovid”, that contains rows of only confirmed cases."